Civil rights laws protect servicemembers from employment violations and financial fraud

-TULSA, OKLAHOMA— Active duty and reserve military servicemembers honorably protect our nation.
+TULSA, Okla. — Active duty and reserve military servicemembers honorably protect our nation.
 Congress has recognized these sacrifices and has enacted laws to protect the civil rights of servicemembers and veterans.
 The Department of Justice, in partnerships with other federal agencies, offers programs that protect servicemembers which include: Uniform Services Employment and Reemployment Rights Act of 1994 (USERRA) and the Servicemembers Civil Relief Act (SCRA).

 United States Attorney for the Northern District of Oklahoma Danny C. Williams Sr. said, “The U.S. Attorney’s Office will protect the rights of our servicemembers, and hold those accountable who discriminate and violate the rights of those who serve our nation.”